By John Barrilleaux, MME, RHIA

 IGC, Etiologic Dx, and Principal Dx

-The condition that led to the impairment being treated in the IRF stay is the cerebral infarction, I63.432.
+The condition that led to the impairment being treated in the IRF stay is the cerebral infarction, I63.512.
 The infarction is the etiologic diagnosis even though it is no longer a reportable condition for the IRF stay under ICD-10-CM coding guidelines.
 The IGC is in a stroke impairment group, which is based on paresis (left hemiparesis, 01.1; right hemiparesis, 01.2; bilateral hemiparesis 01.3; no paresis 01.4; or other paresis 01.9 such as monoplegia or other paralytic syndrome that does not fall into hemiparesis).
 Because the patient has right hemiparesis, the stroke impairment group for right body involvement is used.

 This IGC indicates that the patient has full right hemiparesis.
 Since this impairment group already includes the infarction with right hemiparesis, a separate code for right hemiparesis is not used as a co-morbid condition on the IRF-PAI.
-Because the UB-04 claim form requires the principal diagnosis as defined by the ICD-10-CM coding guidelines, the principal diagnosis on the form is I69.341 Monoplegia of lower limb following cerebral infarction affecting right dominant side.
-The weakness will be the primary focus of the treatment.
+Because the UB-04 claim form requires the principal diagnosis as defined by the ICD-10-CM coding guidelines, the principal diagnosis on the form is I69.353, hemiplegia following cerebral infarction affecting right non-dominant side.
+The hemiparesis will be the primary focus of the treatment.

-Codes (from Chapter 18 – Symptoms and Signs) for the remaining infarction residuals are assigned on the IRF-PAI, because the infarction is already included in the IGC.
-The infarction sequelae code is used on the UB-04 form to indicate the sequelae from the infarction as instructed by the ICD-10-CM code book and guidelines.
+Codes (from chapter 18 – Symptoms and Signs) for the remaining infarction residuals are being used on the IRF-PAI because the infarction is already included in the IGC.
+The infarction sequelae code is used on the UB-04 form to indicate the sequelae from the infarction as instructed by the ICD-10-CM Official Guidelines for Coding and Reporting.
 For the dysphagia, code R13.12 is used on both forms.
-The instructional notes in the ICD-10-CM codebook under I69.391 state to “use an additional code to identify the type of dysphagia, if known.”
-For stroke deficits that fall under I69.398 Other sequelae of cerebral infarction, the second code defining the deficiency (in this case paresthesia) is assigned on both the IRF-PAI and the UB form.
-The codes for the hypertension and diastolic CHF are the same on both forms and are not impacted by the IGC assignment for this scenario.
+The instructional notes in the ICD-10-CM codebook under I69.391 state to “use an additional code to identify the type of dysphagia, if known.”4 The codes for the hypertension, diabetes, and hypothyroidism are the same on both forms and are not impacted by the IGC assignment for this scenario.

 Code R13.12 is a tier 2 diagnosis code.
 The CMS list of tier diagnoses states that this code is excluded from the stroke category, so this does not affect the tier assignment.
-Diastolic congestive heart failure is also on the tier diagnosis list and is not excluded from the stroke category.
+The diabetes with polyneuropathy is also on the tier diagnosis list and is not excluded from the stroke category.
 This diagnosis code will assign tier 3 to the CMG.

 John Barrilleaux (email@example.com) is an assistant professor and interim program director at Southern University at New Orleans.
 He is also principal consultant and president of Rehab Coding Services LLC.Leave a comment